 Everyone’s experience with breastfeeding is different.

-For some it comes really easy, some have a really difficult time, and most fall somewhere in between.
+For some it comes really easy, others have a really difficult time, and most fall somewhere in between.

-I breastfed both of my babies and both times it started out a little difficult.
+I breastfed both of my babies and both times it started out a bit difficult.
 With some troubleshooting, research, education, and a mental breakdown or two along the way I figured it out.

 Once I figured it out, it was smooth sailing.
-I am hoping that sharing what I have learned along the way will help other moms out there avoid as many obstacles as possible!
+I am sharing what I have learned along the way in hopes to help other moms out there avoid as many obstacles as possible!

 After your baby is born, you will be producing what is called Colostrum.
 Colostrum is a thick yellowish secretion that is produced by your mammary glands.

 It is extremely rich in antibodies, which are the first to colonize your little one’s sterile GI tract. (super important for keeping them healthy and free of disease!)

 This is all they will be drinking for the first few days, and luckily it is all they need at that time.
 Their stomachs are extremely small, and fill up very quickly so they don’t need much at first.